Gordon's Medical Centre

 Jenni Beresford RGN MCFHP MAFHP - Nurse

 Jenni completed her training at Ashford Hospital qualifying in 1982.
 Jenni then worked in a variety of areas including general surgery, orthopaedics and ophthalmology.
-Jenni became deputy sister on an orthopaedic ward in 1985 obtaining a Ward Sister post in 1986 on a general surgical unit.
-Jenni joined Gordons in 1996.
-She completed her training as a Foot Health Practitioner in 2009 which enables her to offer foot care at school.
+She became Deputy Sister on an orthopaedic ward in 1985 obtaining a Ward Sister post in 1986 on a general surgical unit.
+She joined Gordon's in 1996 and completed her training as a Foot Health Practitioner in 2009, which enables her to offer foot care at school.

 The Medical Centre

-The Medical Centre is manned between 8.00am and 6.00pm on weekdays, 9.30am and 12.30pm on Saturdays and 9.30 and 11.00am on Parade Sundays.
+The Medical Centre is manned between 8.00am and 6.00pm on weekdays, 9.00am and 4.00pm on Saturdays and 9.30 and 11.00am on Parade Sundays.
 The Medical Centre staff run regular open surgeries throughout the day and are on hand to treat emergencies at all times during the school day.
-Full and Weekly Boarders have access to a trained nurse outside of these hours via the on-call system, should the need arise.
+Full and Weekly Boarders have access to a trained nurse outside these hours via the on-call system, should the need arise.

-The Medical Centre houses seven beds in three separate rooms (boys, girls, and isolation) that allow sick students to be accommodated in comfortable surroundings by professional staff, away from their Boarding Houses for short periods of time.
+The Medical Centre houses ten beds in three separate rooms (boys, girls and isolation) that allow sick students to be accommodated in comfortable surroundings by professional staff, away from their Boarding Houses for short periods of time.

 Over the counter medicines are dispensed by the Nurses and other trained members of staff to all students who have returned a completed medical questionnaire and consent form.
 Care plans are in place for those students who suffer with short and long-term medical conditions to allow each child to reach their potential regardless of illness or disability.